Mikhail2786/personal-portfolio/README.md

 My 'about me' page is to give the user a brief description of who i am, what i look like and my front end development journey.

 ## Contact Me
-This pahe is designed so any future clinets are able to get in touch but provided their name, email, subject matter and a short message.
-My contact details are also displayed should theey wish to choose another method to get in touch.
+This page is designed so any future clients are able to get in touch but provided their name, email, subject matter and a short message.
+My contact details are also displayed should they wish to choose another method to get in touch.

 ### Wireframe